Good functions, measures, and the Kleinbock-Tomanov conjecture: Appendix

-We will prove this by induction on $k$.
-Let $k=0$, and in that case, Since $P_{f,\by,0}(\bx)=f(\by)$, we have the statement to be true for $k=0$.
-By induction hypothesis let us assume that, the statement is true for $k=m$: where We want to show that the statement is true for $k=m+1\leq l$.
+We proceed by induction on $k$ and accordingly, set $k=0$.
+Then, Since $P_{f,\by,0}(\bx)=f(\by)$, we have the statement to be true for $k=0$.
+By induction hypothesis let us assume that the statement is true for $k=m$: where We want to show that the statement is true for $k=m+1\leq l$.